embabel/grouper/README.md

 # AI Focus Groups

+Given an objective, tests message wordings to achieve it.
+Evolves messaging based on feedback.
+Edit [application.yml](src/main/resources/application.yml) to change `maxIterations` and other config to determine how it behaves.

+> Set `maxIterations` to 1 to evaluate the messages passed in, rather than attempt to evolve them.
+> This will ensure negligible cost.

 # Running

 > Running this will cost money.
 Out of the box expect ~ 10c per run.
 If you enlarge the participant matrix or evaluate